 Rock Academy is committed to ensuring that our Young Lions remain connected and engaged in this uncertain time and the focus in these times is to educate and encourage collaborations using practices, technology and experience that are used worldwide with the biggest recording artists, producers, mixers, engineers, promoters, agents and record labels.

-To confirm or book your Young Lions spot at our very first Virtual Rock Academy click the button below.
+To confirm or book your spot at Rock Academy XX click the button below.